tritones/mkdoxin/README.md

 ## Environment

-The only required environment variable is `GIT_REPO`, the URL to the remore repository.
+The only required environment variable is `GIT_REPO`, the URL to the remote repository.

 Other, optional, environement variables are: